wp-plugins/si-contact-form/readme.txt

 = 4.0.14 =
 - (11 Oct 2013) - Bux fix: view /print button did not work with some plugins.
 - Bux fix: fix schedule a meeting button user preference default problem.
+- updated German (de_DE) translation.

 = 4.0.13 =
 - (08 Oct 2013) - Bux fix: some forms would fail to import when label had some Non-US-ASCII or Chinese characters.